Web accessibility allows everyone, including people with disabilities, to perceive, understand, navigate and interact with the Internet.

 - Commission Implementing Decision (EU) 2018/1524 establishing a monitoring methodology and the arrangements for reporting by Member States

-A third implementing decision on the harmonised standard for websites and mobile applications that provides for the presumption of conformity with the Directive was adopted in December 2018 and then amended in August 2021.
-Therefore the current harmonised standard is EN 301 549 V3.2.1 (2021-03) PDF, which is in line with the Web Content Accessibility Guidelines 2.1.
-Further amendments may happen in the future should an update to the standard need to be harmonised.
-More information is available here.
+A third implementing decision on the harmonised standard for websites and mobile applications that provides for the presumption of conformity with the WAD was adopted in December 2018 and then amended in August 2021.
+Find more information about standards and harmonisation.

 Transposition of the Web Accessibility Directive